Credit Suisse reaps wealth management rewards as assets soar

-ZURICH (BLOOMBERG)- Tidjane Thiam is reaping the rewards of Credit Suisse's pivot to wealth management after the bank attracted new assets at the fastest pace in seven years.
+ZURICH • Mr Tidjane Thiam is reaping the rewards of Credit Suisse's pivot to wealth management after the bank attracted new assets at the fastest pace in seven years.

 Net new assets at the combined wealth management businesses were 14.4 billion Swiss francs (S$19.5 billion) in the first quarter, beating analyst estimates, with key contributions from the Asia-Pacific and international wealth management divisions.
 Profit at the latter rose 66 per cent to 484 million francs, while overall both profit and revenue at the bank did better than expected.